How to get your IP banned

 Very Aggressive Base Station Data

 …send Base Station corrections at rates higher than 1Hz (without obtaining prior clearance).
 There is very little use for such data and the improvement in rover positional precision is very slight, if any.
 Because a 10x increase in rates uses 10x more of the Caster resources, this is not allowed.
 Please use your own copy of SNIP for this.
 Sending in way too much data can also get your IP banned, more than 500Mb per day will get the IP banned.
+Or sending at data rates over 10kbps (a typical base can send all the constellations at 4~6kbps).
 Such a level probably indicates your Base Station is not configured right.
-[There are no limits on how much or how many users (NTRIP Clients) can consume your data]
+[Also: There are no limits on how much or how many users (NTRIP Clients) can consume your data]

 Very Aggressive Gibberish